 Clinical research in Neuro-Ophthalmology is a signature focus of the fellowship training program.
 Drs.
 Galetta and Balcer have led multi-center collaborative research efforts to develop visual function and ocular imaging (OCT) outcome measures for MS clinical trials.
 This work is funded by the National MS Society and the NIH/ National Eye Institute (including a K24 grant for mentoring trainees in patient-oriented research).
 They are also currently leading an international clinical trial of a neuro-repair agent for MS using acute optic neuritis as the model for structure-function correlations.
 The group has also developed collaborative research projects to test vision-based methods of assessment as sideline tools for sports-related concussion; these projects are active at local and national levels.
 The laboratory of Dr. James Salzer provides one of many outstanding and world-class neuroscience investigative groups in which fellows in Neuro-Ophthalmology can learn the basics of the scientific method and perform research directly related to the visual pathway.

-Laura J. Balcer, M.D., M.S.C.E., Professor and Vice Chair, Department of Neurology; Director, Neuro-Ophthalmology Program in Neurology
+Janet Rucker, M.D., Associate Professor of Neurology, Director, Neuro-Ophthalmology Program in Neurology

 Steven L. Galetta, M.D., Philip K. Moskowitz, MD, Professor and Chair of Neurology